pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 # DEBUGGING AND ERROR HANDLING #

-Two versions of **libpmemlog** are typically available on a development system.
-The normal version, accessed when a program is linked using the **-lpmemlog** option, is optimized for performance.
-That version skips checks that impact performance and never logs any trace information or performs any run-time assertions.
-If an error is detected during the call to **libpmemlog** function, an application may retrieve an error message describing the reason of failure.

-The !pmemlog_errormsg function returns a pointer to a static buffer containing the last error message logged for current thread.
-The error message may include description of the corresponding error code (if *errno* was set), as returned by **strerror**(3).
+The _UW(pmemobj_errormsg) function returns a pointer to a static buffer containing the last error message logged for the current thread.
+If *errno* was set, the error message may include a description of the corresponding error code as returned by **strerror**(3).
 The error message buffer is thread-local; errors encountered in one thread do not affect its value in other threads.
-The buffer is never cleared by any library function; its content is significant only when the return value of the immediately preceding call to **libpmemlog** function indicated an error, or if *errno* was set.
+The buffer is never cleared by any library function; its content is significant only when the return value of the immediately preceding call to a **libpmemobj** function indicated an error, or if *errno* was set.
 The application must not modify or free the error message string, but it may be modified by subsequent calls to other library functions.

+Two versions of **libpmemobj** are typically available on a development system.
+The normal version, accessed when a program is linked using the **-lpmemobj** option, is optimized for performance.
+That version skips checks that impact performance and never logs any trace information or performs any run-time assertions.

-A second version of **libpmemlog**, accessed when a program uses the libraries under !ifdef{WIN32}{**/nvml/src/x64/Debug**}{**/usr/lib/nvml_debug**}, contains run-time assertions and trace points.
-The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to !ifdef{WIN32}{**/nvml/src/x64/Debug** or other location}
+A second version of **libpmemobj**, accessed when a program uses the libraries under _DEBUGLIBPATH(), contains run-time assertions and trace points.
+The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to _LDLIBPATH().
+The trace points in the debug version of the library are enabled using the environment variable **PMEMOBJ_LOG_LEVEL**, which can be set to the following values:
-{**/usr/lib/nvml_debug** or **/usr/lib64/nvml_debug**} depending on where the debug libraries are installed on the system.
-The trace points in the debug version of the library are enabled using the environment variable **PMEMLOG_LOG_LEVEL**, which can be set to the following values:

 + **0** - This is the default level when **PMEMLOG_LOG_LEVEL** is not set.
 	No log messages are emitted at this level.

-+ **1** - Additional details on any errors detected are logged (in addition to returning the *errno*-based errors as usual).
++ **1** - Additional details on any errors detected are logged, in addition to returning the *errno*-based errors as usual.
-	The same information may be retrieved using !pmemlog_errormsg.
+	The same information may be retrieved using _UW(pmemlog_errormsg).

 + **2** - A trace of basic operations is logged.